PavelKVSB/people_detection_AI_Satellite_Images/README.md

-# People Detection using Artificial Intelligence with Panchro-matic Satellite Images
+# People Detection using Artificial Intelligence with Panchromatic Satellite Images